 In terms of accessories and upgrades, I can point out some bang for the buck upgrades.

-If you don't have a milling vise, you can get the milling vise, Step block hold-down set and an end mill holder as a bundle which they call package A.
+If you don't have a milling vise, you can get the milling vise, Step block hold-down set, and an end mill holder as a bundle which they call package A.

-They also sell a tooling plate accessory, which is really useful for tramming, holding down odd parts and also protects the work table.
+They also sell a tooling plate accessory, which is really useful for tramming, holding down odd parts, and also protects the work table.

-The accordion way cover set is a useful accessory to collect the milling chips and prevent it from falling on the lead screws.
+The accordion way cover set is a useful accessory to collect the milling chips and prevent them from falling on the lead screws.
 This can help substantially improve the life of the lead screws.